allyjay317/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - useRouteMatch is used as a way to gain access to match data in a component, without having to render a route object.

 2. How would you explain form validation to someone who has never programmed before?

+    - Form Validation makes sure that the information being entered both makes sense, and ensures that no required information is left out.

 3. In 1-2 sentences, define end to end testing.

+    - End to End testing tests a user's experience from first entering a site, to the logical endpoint of the site, to ensure that everything works as it is supposed to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.